Quantum Geometric Tensor (Fubini-Study Metric) in Simple Quantum System: A pedagogical Introduction: Case Two -- non-Adiabatic System

 What is the relationship between the Anandan-Aharonov theorem and the QGT?
 Let us retrieve the parameter $\lambda$ but this time it is not necessarily an adiabatic parameter.
 We have seen the geodesic quantum distance $\mathrm{d}\theta=2\sqrt{|g_{\mu\nu}\mathrm{d}\lambda^\mu\mathrm{d}\lambda^\nu|}$ in the previous sections, taking into account Eq.~\eqref{eq:AAFormular} we would obtain,

-this relation gives us another way to justify how well the adiabaticity is hold: The slower the parameter varies with time, the smaller the energy uncertainty, i.e., the system is maintained in a single energy level.
+which gives us another way to justify how well the adiabaticity is hold: The slower the parameter varies with time, the smaller the energy uncertainty, i.e., the system is maintained in a single energy level.

 Strictly speaking, when a system is far from the adiabatic region, the QGT defined on the overall state $|\psi\rangle$ is totally different from that defined on a particular eigenstate.
 Among the physics community, people prefer to call the former the Fubini-Study metric and the latter simply Quantum Geometric Tensor.
 Of course, this is just a matter of terminology, and the two tend to be equivalent at the adiabatic limit.
-We have not attempted to distinguish them in this literature.
-A specific illustration of this subtle difference is provided in Ref.~\cite{ref:RanNiu} on a similar spin-$1/2$ model discussed above but the variation of the magnetic field there is non-adiabatic.
+We will not attempt to distinguish them in this literature.
+A specific illustration of this subtle difference is provided in Ref.~\cite{ref:RanNiu2} on a similar spin-$1/2$ model discussed above but the variation of the magnetic field there is non-adiabatic.
 The QGT there is the same as the adiabatic case while the FSM , though has the same form, depends on a different set of spherical angles.